Hyperionicc/TheAmongUsFiles/README.md

 # TheAmongUsFiles

-This repository is a **plain text log** of collected Among Us data.
+This repository is a **plain text log** of collected Among Us data regarding daters on the platform.
+For more info, check out the comment on the start of [the log](https://raw.githubusercontent.com/Hyperionicc/TheAmongUsFiles/refs/heads/main/TheAmongUsFiles.txt)

 It contains:

 * Player names